Conditional Sampling for Max-Stable Processes with a Mixed Moving Maxima Representation: Introduction

 where $\Pi$ is a Poisson point process on $S = \R^d \times (0,\infty) \times G$ with intensity

-$\mu$ is the Lebesgue measure on $\R^d$ and $\Prob_F$ the push forward measure of $F$ on $G$. \citet{stoev-taqqu-2006} provide the equivalent representation
+$\mu$ is the Lebesgue measure on $\R^d$ and $\Prob_F$ the push forward measure of $F$ on $G$. \citet{stoev-taqqu-2006} provide the equivalent representation of M3

-as an extremal integral where $M_{1}^{(f)}$, $f \in G$, are independent copies of a random sup-measure $M_1$ on $\R^d$ w.r.t.\ $\mu$.
+as an extremal integral where $M_{1}^{(f)}$, $f \in G$, are independent copies of a random sup-measure $M_1$ on $\R^d$ w.r.t.\ $\mu$ \citep[cf.][Def.\ 2.1]{stoev-taqqu-2006}.

 We aim to sample from the conditional distribution of the process $Z$ given $Z(t_1), \ldots, Z(t_n)$ for fixed $t_1, \ldots, t_n \in \R^d$.
-As $Z$ is entirely determined by the Poisson point process $\Pi$, we analyze the distribution of $\Pi$ given some values of $Z$.
+As $Z$ is entirely determined by the Poisson point process $\Pi$, we analyse the distribution of $\Pi$ given some values of $Z$.
 The idea to use a Poisson point process structure for calculating conditional distributions has already been implemented in the case of a bivariate min-stable random vector \citep{weintraub-1991}.

 A very general Poisson point process approach was recently used by \cite{dombry-2011}.
 They separately consider the points of the Poisson point process which contribute to the maximum process $Z$ in $t_1, \ldots, t_n$ and those which do not.
 They provide formulae for the distribution of these two point processes in terms of the exponent measure.
 Via these formulae, the resulting conditional distribution function can be calculated explicitly if the exponent measure is absolutely continuous w.r.t.\ the Lebesgue measure as in the case of Brown-Resnick and extremal Gaussian processes \citep[cf.][]{dombry-ribatet-2012}.
-However, in case of a non-regular model, the formulae cannot be directly applied for explicit computations.
-Therefore, we will use a different approach, based on martingale arguments.
-As we also consider the points contributing to the maximum separately, some of the results of \cite{dombry-2011} are independently found here.
+However, in case of a non-regular model, like M3 with a countable number of shape functions, the formulae cannot be directly applied for explicit computations.
+Therefore, we will use a different approach, based on martingale arguments leading to explicit formulae.
+As we also consider the points contributing to the maximum separately, some of the results of \cite{dombry-2011} are independently established here.

+As an example for the Poisson point process approach, we consider the case of two observations $Z(t_1) = z_1$ and $Z(t_2) = z_2$.
+Then, by definition of $Z$ there is at least one point $(s_1, u_1, f_1) \in \Pi$ that generates $Z(t_1)$, i.e.\ $u_1 f_1(t_1-s_1) = z_1$, and at least one point $(s_2, u_2, f_2) \in \Pi$ with $u_2 f_2(t_2-s_2) = z_2$.
+Later, we will show that each observation is generated by exactly one point.
+Thus, there are two different possible point configurations which we will call scenarios, similarly to \cite{wang-stoev-2010} and \cite{dombry-2011}: (i) a single point generates both observations, i.e.\ $(s_1,u_1,f_1) = (s_2,u_2,f_2)$, and (ii) the points $(s_1,u_1,f_1)$ and $(s_2,u_2,f_2)$ are different.
+Then, conditional sampling of $\Pi$ can be performed via the following steps.
+First, draw a scenario from the conditional scenario distribution.
+Then, within this scenario, simulate the points generating the observations.
+Finally, independently simulate those points of $\Pi$ that do not generate any observation.